Heart Made Up on You

 Heart Made Up on You is the third EP by American pop rock band R5.
-It was released on July 22, 2014 through Hollywood Records.
-Musically, is described as dance-pop with EDM elements.
+It was released on July 22, 2014, through Hollywood Records.
+Musically, the EP was described as dance-pop with EDM elements.

 Background

-The band described Heart Made Up on You as a "first taste" of their upcoming second studio album, set to be released in spring 2015.
+The band described Heart Made Up on You as a "first taste" of their upcoming second studio album, which was scheduled to be released in early 2015.
 However, due to further production and revisions, Ross Lynch announced in a radio interview that the band has decided these songs will not appear on the album, because they wanted a "blank slate".